Interkarma/daggerfall-unity/README.md

 # Where To Get Daggerfall Unity

-You can get a free of DOS Daggerfall from Steam and a free copy of Daggerfall Unity from the [Releases](https://github.com/Interkarma/daggerfall-unity/releases) page.
+You can get a free copy of DOS Daggerfall from Steam and a free copy of Daggerfall Unity from the [Releases](https://github.com/Interkarma/daggerfall-unity/releases) page.
 Then simply unzip the latest version of Daggerfall Unity and point it to the DOS version.
 Daggerfall Unity will take care of everthing else.

 Here are a couple of links with more detailed steps to help you get started using either Steam or a cross-platform process.